Beating the Harmonic lower bound for online bin packing: The offline solution

 This means that given $y_4^* < w_{1k}$, we know the values of $y_1^*$ and $y_2^*$.
-We now show how to prove $y^*_4$ is a feasible objective value for $P^k_w$.
-(If it is not, then we do not conclusively disprove this, but we do not need to; it is sufficient to determine a value $y^*_4$ such that all duals are feasible.)
-If constraint (\ref{c:d3fv}) does not hold for pattern $q_i$ and a given dual solution $y^*$, we have the following by some simple rewriting:
+We can therefore prove $y^*_4$ is a feasible objective value for $D^{k,\text{med}}_w$ {by giving $y_3^*$-values that make the linear program feasible.} If constraint (\ref{c:d3fv}) does not hold for pattern $q_i$ ($i\ge3$) and a given dual solution $y^*$, we have the following by some simple rewriting:

+If this holds for some pattern $q$ that contains an $\R$-item, then it obviously also holds if we replace that $\R$-item by an $\N$-item of the same type.
+This gives a pattern with the same values $m_i = q^{t(\smallestred)}_{-\B}(q^i)$ and $n_{ij}=q_j(q^i)$ but a higher value for $w_{ik}$.
+It is therefore sufficient to check the patterns with $\N$-items.
+The only exception to this is if replacing the $\R$-item by an $\N$-item would give pattern $q^1$, which does have weight larger than $y_4^*$ and therefore violates (\ref{eq:y3}) (but constraint (\ref{c:d3fv}) does not involve pattern $q^1$).
+We therefore check pattern $q^3$ separately.